Monday, August 13, 2012

 Sightseeing in Carlos Paz and Alta Gracia, Argentina

-Carlos Paz is a lot quieter than Cordoba, and you definitely get a touristy vibe.
-For me, it was more about taking photos, and trying not to break the camera.
+Carlos Paz is a lot quieter than Cordoba, but you definitely get a touristy vibe around here.
+For me, it was more about taking photos of the people and buildings, and trying not to break my freaking camera.
 But I also took some snaps of the beautiful scenery as well.

 Afterwards, we headed towards Alta Gracia.
 Along the way, I noticed that there was a great deal of beautiful farmland between Carlos Paz and Alta Gracia.